giovannipachera/Computer-Graphics-Project-2024-2025/README.md

 # Computer-Graphics-Project-2024-2025
-Project of the computer graphics course at Politecnico di Milano
+Project of the Computer Graphics course at Politecnico di Milano